griefly/griefly/README.md

 karya-valya
 ===========

-It was Karya &amp; Valya Rogue-like, but now it is Yet Another Space Station Remake
 ![build status](https://travis-ci.org/kremius/karya-valya.svg?branch=master)

+It used to be Karya &amp; Valya Rogue-like, but now it is Yet Another Space Station Remake

 It's work now.